ivancekikj/BookReviewer/README.md

 # Technologies

 The project is coded with a front-end and backed-end part.
 HTML, CSS, Bootstrap, JavaScript and some jQuery are used in the front-end.
-Meanwhile, the back-end is coded in ASP.NET MVC and uses a local database (sqlexpress).
+Meanwhile, the back-end is coded in ASP.NET MVC and uses a local database (MSSQLLocalDB).

+If you have a problem recreating the database after cloning this repository, check the database connection in SQL Server Object Explorer.

 # Planning